A fan-favorite plant protein

 It's made from gluten

-Seitan is the protein part of the wheat flour, also known as gluten or wheat gluten.
+Seitan is the protein-rich part of wheat flour, also known as gluten.

 What does seitan taste like?